 Financial statements are not many people’s idea of a riveting read.
 They can test even the most passionate and committed SME owner managers.
-For many, the thought of a regular monthly review of the details of your company’s financial performance is distinctly unappealing.
+For many, the thought of a regular monthly review of the details of your company’s financial reports is distinctly unappealing.

 However, spending time looking at the detailed performance is well worthwhile and will highlight areas for improvement, development and opportunity.
-Businesses are made and broken on the decisions that are made.
+Businesses are made and broken on the financial decisions that are made.
 Too many of them are made on gut feel, with very little account taken of data.
 The key business financial statements are a vital source of information.

 The journey to making better informed business decisions begins with an understanding of the three main financial statements.
-They are the profit and loss account, balance sheet, and cash flow.
+They are the profit and loss account, balance sheet and cash flow.
 These are readily available from most cloud-based accountancy packages like Xero, QuickBooks and Sage.

 Comparing the performance to your annual plan (budget) will reveal quickly whether you are on track.
-Tracking performance versus budget, allows SME owner managers and their teams to spot variances and quickly adjust plans.
+Tracking performance versus budget, allows SME owner-managers and their teams to spot variances and quickly adjust plans.
 Relating performance to either the prior period (last month or quarter) or prior year will highlight trends and show up areas of improvement and deterioration.
-It is all too easy to prioritise a particular area (e.g. sales growth) and take the eye off other balls (e.g., cash).
+It is all too easy to prioritise a particular area (e.g. sales growth) and take the eye off other balls (e.g. cash).

 The three financial statements that are most commonly used to make a business decision are the Balance Sheet, the Profit and Loss account (also known as a “P&L” or “Income Statement”), and the Cash Flow statement.
 Each has a very specific purpose and will give you an insight into a different part of the business.

 This is perhaps the most common financial statement and the one most often read by SME owner-managers.
 However, taken in isolation it can be misleading and if compiled incorrectly it can be downright dangerous when it comes to your financial decision making process.